 By Monique Palomares

 November 11th, the end of WW I: it’s a public holiday in France.
 In every town, there’s a civil ceremony.
 The mayor, and one or more of the deputy mayors, place flowers at the war memorial.
 Each town has its own ceremony, even VERY small ones.
 The mayor tells the names of the soldiers killed during the war, and after each name, someone answers back “Dead for France”.
 Their names are carved on the memorials.
-The ceremonies used to include WW I Veterans that we call “Les Poilus”, meaning “The Hairy Ones”, because in the trenches, they finally stopped shaving themselves.
-But there were only 6 of them on 10/27/05.
+The ceremonies used to include WW I Veterans that we call “Les Poilus”, meaning “The Hairy Ones”, because ‘avoir du poil’ (to be hairy) meant at that time ‘to be manly, brave, virile’.

 Usually, the fifth graders of the towns’ schools attend the ceremony with their teachers: they’re sometimes the ones answering back the mayor’s call, and they sing the national anthem.
 Sometimes, they recite a poem.
 One of them is often chosen, it’s Le dormeur du val written by Arthur Rimbaud (1854-1891) in October 1870 (during the war between France and Germany).

 Here’s Le Dormeur du val in French, with an English translation and two recordings…